 Generally, sleep sacks are a safe choice for newborns as they help regulate baby’s body temperature keeping him from being too cold, too hot, and makes his sleep just right!
 A sleep sack also reduces the need for anything extra in the crib, like extra blankets, which helps to reduce the risk of SIDS.
 All of which makes a sleep sack safe for baby!

 Are weighted sleep sacks safe for babies?

 Weighted sleep sacks are safe for babies because when it comes to his sleep space, there shouldn’t be anything in his crib other than the crib mattress, mattress sheet and baby wearing a sleep sack or swaddle!
 Anything else is a possible suffocation risk.
-Until baby is old enough to push aside anything that could obstruct his breathing, at around 1 year old, a sleep sack is a safe option for sleep.

 Before going to bed at night, parents using these options should ensure that their baby is sleep sack safe.

 It’s more important than ever to have your baby sleep on her back with her feet at the bottom of the crib to keep the sleep sack safe for baby.
 The sack should be loose-fitting enough that it does not constrict any part of her body but tight enough that no excess fabric can get near the baby’s mouth and nose.

 Many sleep sacks are designed to keep babies warm, which is great during colder months, but if parents are using a weighted sleep sack for sleep in hotter months, it is important to ensure that your baby doesn’t overheat by dressing her in light, breathable clothing.

 Weighted blankets are not safe for infants because regular blankets are not safe for infants; they are a suffocation hazard.
 Weighted blankets are even more dangerous as their added weight would make it harder for infants to pull the blanket away from their mouth and nose.